- Watch Steve Lucas of SAP confuse the meaning of “magnanimous” and call out other vendors for greedy.

 “Whether I’m using Oracle, IBM or Microsoft, I can think of four or five or six technologies that I would need to purchase from them to integrate in order to be able to do the same thing that HANA can do with one product and one copy of the data.
 That’s a nuance, but a huge difference in terms of your enterprise architecture.”

 Once again, HANA has more components than any of these databases.
-Steve’s argument is shown to be ridiculous particularly when applied to Microsoft SQL Server, which is known as being so low in maintenance that it is often explicitly selected for this reason.
+Steve’s argument is shown to be ridiculous, mainly when applied to Microsoft SQL Server, which is known as being so low in maintenance that it is often explicitly selected for this reason.

 SAP Calls Out Other Vendors for Being Greedy?